esmil/lem/README.markdown

 to change the install path.

-The complete Lua 5.1.4 sources are included so having Lua installed on your system is not required to build the Lua Event Machine.
+Both the Lua 5.1.4 and libev 4.03 sources are included so having Lua or libev installed on your system is not required to build the Lua Event Machine.

 Usage
 -----